 Basic research investigations performed in the Research Unit BOREA, open the way to various fields of expertise and valorization, such as: - Enrichment and management of collections ; - Taxonomy and inventories of aquatic biodiversity, databases ; - Establishment of bioindicators for species and ecosystems (evaluation and prediction) ; - Preservation and management of aquatic biodiversity ; - Development and diversification of aquaculture (for conservation or production) ; - Marine biotechnologies (bioactive molecules, nutraceutics, biomaterials, seafood traceability).

-The Research Unit BOREA is affiliated to the National Museum of Natural History (MHNN), the University Pierre & Marie Curie (UMPC), Sorbonne Universities, the University of Caen Normandie (UCN), the University of Antilles (UA), the National Center of Scientific Research (CNRS) - Institute of Ecology and Environment (INEE) (UMR CNRS-7208), as well the Institute for Research and Development (IRD) (UMR IRD-207).
+The Research Unit BOREA is affiliated to the National Museum of Natural History (MHNN), the Sorbonne University, the University of Caen Normandie (UCN), the University of Antilles (UA), the National Center of Scientific Research (CNRS) - Institute of Ecology and Environment (INEE) (UMR CNRS-7208), as well the Institute for Research and Development (IRD) (UMR IRD-207).

-The Research Unit BOREA has several locations: in Paris on campus Jardin des Plantes of MNHN and on campus Jussieu of UPMC, in Caen on UCN campus, in Concarneau and Dinard in the MNHN Marine stations, in Luc-sur-Mer in the UCN Marine station, and in Pointe-à-Pitre, Guadeloupe, on the UA campus.
-In the frame of the cooperation policy of IRD, some staff members are also posted in French Guyana, and in some South American Universities (Bolivia and Peru).
+The Research Unit BOREA has several locations: in Paris on campus Jardin des Plantes of MNHN and on campus Jussieu of Sorbonne University, in Caen on UCN campus, in Concarneau and Dinard in the MNHN Marine stations, in Luc-sur-Mer in the UCN Marine station, and in Pointe-à-Pitre, Guadeloupe, on the UA campus.
+In the frame of the cooperation policy of IRD, some staff members are also posted in some South American Universities (Bolivia and Peru).